henry2004y/Batsrus.jl/docs/src/index.md

 !!! note
     This package is still under development, so be careful for any future breaking changes!

-BATSRUS data reader, converter, and visualizer in Julia.
+[BATSRUS](https://github.com/MSTEM-QUDA/BATSRUS) and [SWMF](https://github.com/MSTEM-QUDA/SWMF) data reading, converting, visualizing and analyzing in Julia.

 This package provides the following functionalities:
   * simulation data reader
+  * run log plots
   * 2D/3D region cut from the whole data
+  * phase space distribution plots
   * interpolation from unstructured to structured data
   * data format conversion to VTK
   * simulation data visualization